November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 Measuring performance and scaling

 An affiliate program needs ongoing attention.
-Focus on business-impacting KPIs, not vanity metrics.
+Focus on business-impacting KPIs rather than vanity metrics.

 Core KPIs for SaaS affiliate programs